 Led by the Central Economic Development Agency (CEDA), the Land Diversification project aims to empower Manawatū farmers to tackle economic challenges, future proof their farm systems and improve productivity through alterative cropping and rotations.

-This Land Diversification initiative features a report and an interactive Crop Suitability Map, offering farmers innovative land use options to consider as part of their planning processes.
-These tools can be used to inform practical alternatives for diversifying farm operations, mitigating income risk, and fostering sustainable farming practices.
+This Land Diversification initiative features an informative report as well as an interactive Crop Suitability Map, offering farmers innovative land use options to consider as part of their planning processes.
+These tools can be used to inform practical alternative for diversifying farm operations, mitigating income risk, and fostering sustainable farming practices.

 Please note: For the best experience this map tool is best viewed on a desktop computer.
 Users may experience slower online speeds when using the map tool due to its size and data requirements.